The Mechanistic Emergence of Symbol Grounding in Language Models: Discussions

 \section{Discussions}

 ~\boldstart{Generalization to full-scale VLMs.} As an additional case study, we extend our grounding-as-aggregation hypothesis to a full-scale VLM, LLaVA-1.5-7B \citep{liu2023visual}.
 Even in this heavily engineered architecture, we identify many attention heads exhibiting aggregation behavior consistent with our earlier findings (Figure~\ref{fig:overview_w_v}), reinforcing the view that symbol grounding arises from specialized heads.
-At the same time, full-scale VLMs present additional complications.
-Models like LLaVA use multiple sets of visual tokens, including CLIP-derived embeddings that already encode language priors, and global information may be stored in redundant artifact tokens rather than object-centric regions~\citep{darcet2024vision}.
-Moreover, the large number of visual tokens (environmental tokens, in our setup) substantially increases both computational cost and the difficulty of isolating genuine aggregation heads.
+Meanwhile, full-scale models like LLaVA introduce additional complications: they incorporate CLIP-derived embeddings that already encode language priors for better performance, and global information may be stored in tokens out of the object regions~\citep{darcet2024vision}.
+Moreover, the large number of visual tokens substantially increases both computational cost and the difficulty of isolating genuine aggregation heads.
 These factors make systematic identification and intervention at scale a nontrivial challenge.
 For these reasons, while our case study highlights promising evidence of grounding heads in modern VLMs, systematic detection and causal evaluation of such heads at scale remains an open challenge.
-Future work will need to develop computationally viable methods for (i) automatically detecting aggregation heads across diverse VLMs, and (ii) applying causal interventions to validate their role in grounding.
-Addressing these challenges will be crucial for moving from anecdotal case studies to a more principled understanding of grounding in modern VLMs.
+Future work will need to develop computationally viable methods for detecting aggregation heads and applying causal interventions to validate their roles.

+\boldstart{Connection to philosophical conceptualizations.} While the primary purpose of our minimal testbed (child-direct speech setting; Table~\ref{tab:data}) is to offer a proxy for understanding grounding, experiments in this setting can be naturally viewed as investigations of symbol binding in language models, the problem that studies how symbols are connected together.
+This work extends the activation-based study on symbol binding \citep{feng2024how,dai-etal-2024-representational,feng2025monitoring} and offers evidence on the attention-head level, showing that aggregate heads are crucial in implementing the mechanism (Table~\ref{tab:causal}).
+In line with \citet{yang2025emergent}, our work suggests that attention heads are crucial for implementing symbolic structures in LMs, and provides more controlled and causal evidence.